stashed/elasticsearch/docs/kubedb/index.md

 Here,

 - `.spec.schedule` specifies that we want to backup the database every 5th minutes.
+- `.spec.task.name` specifies the name of the `Task` object that specifies the necessary `Functions` and their execution order to backup an Elasticsearch database.
 - `.spec.target.ref` refers to the `AppBinding` object that holds the connection information of our targeted database.
 - `spec.interimVolumeTemplate` specifies a PVC template that will be used by Stash to hold the dumped data temporarily before uploading it into the cloud bucket.